 I designed two baths.
 I bought a plastic trashcan to hold my nickel-electroforming bath.
 Needing a bit of assistance, I enlisted the head of the machine shop, Welford C. Luckado.
 “Lucky” wasn’t overly fond of me.
 But he was a talented and a relatively patient fellow.
 Don’t ask me why he agreed.
 We struggled, but we went through the process as planned.
 Would it work?

 Two FlawsAw.
 There were two flaws in the electroformed mandrel.
 I felt I had been a failure!
 But the boss was pleased.
 Why so?
 Because two holes needed to be drilled in the finished helium tank, and the holes were drilled where the flaws were located.
 SUCCESS!
-Well, the two holes were drilled in those locations because of the flaws.
-And it would not interfere with device function.
-So I had, in fact, not succeeded in the ultimate sense.
-Only in a partial sense.
+While I had, in fact, not succeeded in the ultimate sense, I had accomplished the task to specifications.

 It had been my most demanding job and I had been (perhaps) foolish in accepting it.
 But I love telling the story of one of my greatest secular successes ever.
 The odd thing is – the design was discontinued shortly after the tank was successfully employed.